 To score these products, we devised five weighted rating metrics — Ease of Use, Handling, Carpet Cleaning, Hard Surface Cleaning, and Pet Hair — each with different tasks to test the vacuums side-by-side.
 After buying the top models and putting them through this exhaustive testing process, we scored each model from 0-100 and were ready to select the winners.
 The following sections provide more detail on how the Zing performed, where it excelled and where it failed to impress.

 Comprising the largest portion of the overall score — 35% — our Carpet Cleaning metric consisted of eight different tests.
 We used rice, oatmeal, flour, and cereal as our different types of sample messes, evaluating how well each vacuum did at collecting these on both flat and fluffy carpets.
-The Bissell Zing earned a 6 out of 10 for its above average performance, with the chart below showing how this compares to the rest of the group.
+The Bissell Zing earned a 6 out of 10 for its above average performance, comparing decently well with the other vaccums in the group.